Avdhesh-Varshney/AI-Code/docs/contribute.md

 cd AI-Code
 ```

----

 ### 🌱 Create a New Branch

-It's best to work on a new branch for your changes:
+Create a separate branch for your changes to keep the `main` branch clean:

 ```bash
 git checkout -b <your_branch_name>